league-infrastructure/flyer-template/README.md

 # flyer-template

-This repo is an installable Python application (not just a single script).
+This repo is an installable Python application for creating and rendering flyer templates.

 - Importable application/library code lives in `src/flyte/`.
 - The `flyte` command is installed via a console-script entrypoint.
+- Web API available via FastAPI for remote rendering.

 ## Try it locally (pip)